Julie Birkenmaier, Ph.D., M.S.W., LCSW

 She is an editorial board member for the Journal of Community Practice Chair, ACOSA Awards Committee and an advisory leadership council member of the Center for Excellence in Financial Counseling.

-She serves as a reviewer for the Journal of Financial Counseling and Planning, Journal of Consumer Affairs, Journal of Social Work Education, Journal of Financial Therapy, Children and Youth Services Review, Journal of Community Practice, Qualitative Social Work, and Journal of Social Work.
+She serves as a reviewer for the International Journal of Consumer Studies, Journal of Consumer Policy, Journal of Technology in Human Services, Journal of Financial Counseling and Planning, Journal of Consumer Affairs, Journal of Social Work Education Children and Youth Services Review, Journal of Community Practice, Qualitative Social Work, and Journal of Social Work.